VickyCarlson/PCI_Growth/Databases/README.md

 ##### Double check that config.py is in your .gitignore (*.py should cover it.
 When using git, just make sure that your config.py is not tracked, and if it is, un-track it and do not push it!
 Then someone could steal your password.)

 Change the db_password to the password you used to connect to your local server.

 Activate your machine learning environment and your jupyter notebook.
-Open up the Databases.ipynb file in this folder and run the cells.
+Open up the InputOutputTables.ipynb file in this folder and run the cells.

 In pgAdmin, confirm that the table and data imported correctly.
 Follow these steps:
 Under Schema > public > Tables, right click.